Philodendron Prince of Orange Easy Care Guide

 Diseases & Pests

-Prince of Orange are considered to be toxic if ingested.
-All philodendron plants contain calcium oxalate crystals which are toxic to both humans and pets if ingested.
+Philodendron Prince of Orange contains calcium oxalate crystals which is toxic to both humans and pets if ingested.
 If any part of the plant is ingested, symptoms may include a burning sensation and swelling of the lips, mouth, throat and tongue.
 Symptoms from pets may include vomiting, lack of appetite, drooling and pawing at the mouth.